hannutt/MsgBoard/README.md

 SQL SEARCHES

 you can search the database using the html interface. for now, the search works with the ID number and the date the message was sent.
 You can choose which option you want to use by clicking on the html checkbox. more search options are under development.
-The search component is a so-called unmanaged component, so I use the useRef method to get the user input
+The search component is a so-called unmanaged component, so I use the useRef method to get the user input.
+The search result view is editable, you can hide unnecessary information using check boxes.
+By clicking on them, the state variable changes the hidden value of the html elements between true/false

 LIKE / UNLIKE THE POST